cran/variationalDCM/README.md

 **variationalDCM** is an R package that performs recently-developed variational Bayesian inference for diagnostic classification models (DCMs), which are a family of statistical models for collecting, analyzing, and reporting diagnostic information in Education and Psychology.

-You can install this package from CRAN.
+You can install this package from CRAN at <https://cran.r-project.org/package=variationalDCM>.
 Alternatively, a development version can be installed using the devtools package:

 ``` r
 if(!require(devtools)){